Skip to main content

 The Climate Score® assessment (24h guest eq.
 CO2e-impact) can still be compared to emissions in households (citizen CO2e-impact).
 This indicative comparison serves as a reference for discussing emissions per person per day, allowing the average traveler to understand.
 For each specific country, a particular score will then be equivalent to household emissions, indicating that some hotels emit either more or less than the average citizen per guest.
 The comparison is based on values from Exiobase.
 To read the full description, please continue reading here: Method.

 Statistically, for a hotel to be considered more carbon-conscious than staying in a Danish household – in other words: have less Carbon emission, it should have a Climate Score® above 4.6.
 This benchmark is based on a Danish comparison and publicly available Exiobase, as well as the Climate Score® methodology.
 The average Dane is estimated to have a Climate Score® of 4.6, corresponding to an average daily emission of 29.6 kg of CO2.
-Therefore, any hotel with a Climate Score® surpassing 4.6 is provocatively claimed to be a more climate-friendly choice than staying at home.
 Keep in mind that this serves as a bold statement encouraging individuals to make environmentally conscious choices when selecting accommodations.
 The Climate Score® methodology covers almost all types of consumption found in households, making it comparable to citizen CO2e-impact.
 However, certain industries and sectors contributing to national emissions, such as hospitals, education, air, and water transportation, are not included in the methodology.
 For a truly valid comparison, these exclusions must be kept in mind.
 To read the full description, please continue reading here: Method.

 Illustration of what is included in the Climate Score methodology and examples of what has been removed from the Exiobase dataset to make a fair comparison.